 Mupirocin Ointment USP, 2% contains the RNA synthetase inhibitor antibacterial, Mupirocin, USP.
 The chemical name is (E)-(2S,3R,4R,5S)-5-[(2S,3S,4S,5S)-2,3-epoxy-5-hydroxy-4-methylhexyl]tetrahydro-3,4dihydroxy-β-methyl-2H-pyran-2-crotonic acid, ester with 9-hydroxynonanoic acid.
 The molecular formula of Mupirocin, USP is C26H44O9, and the molecular weight is 500.6 g/mol.
 The structural formula of Mupirocin, USP is:

 Each gram of Mupirocin Ointment USP, 2% contains 20 mg Mupirocin, USP in a water-miscible ointment base (polyethylene glycol ointment, N.F.) consisting of polyethylene glycol 400 and polyethylene glycol 3350.

 Mupirocin - Clinical Pharmacology

 In a trial conducted in 7 healthy adult male subjects, the elimination half-life after intravenous administration of Mupirocin was 20 to 40 minutes for Mupirocin and 30 to 80 minutes for monic acid.

-Mupirocin has been shown to be active against most strains of S. aureus and Streptococcus pyogenes, both in vitro and in clinical studies (see INDICATIONS AND USAGE).
-The following in vitro data are available, BUT THEIR CLINICAL SIGNIFICANCE IS UNKNOWN.
-Mupirocin is active against most strains of Staphylococcus epidermidis and Staphylococcus saprophyticus.
+Mupirocin has been shown to be active against susceptible isolates of S. aureus and S. pyogenes, both in vitro and in clinical trials [see Indications and Usage (1)].
+The following in vitro data are available, but their clinical significance is unknown.
+Mupirocin is active against most isolates of Staphylococcus epidermidis.

 Carcinogenesis, Mutagenesis, Impairment of Fertility